priyanshu-7/dsa-java/README.md

 # dsa-java
-Data Structures and Algorithms for Interviews
+Data Structures and Algorithms to help solve more and more problems.
+In the misc folder format of the codes is <ProblemName>.java The main class is inside the file with the real name!